tradle/bots/README.md

 # npm start runs ./cmd.js with lots of logging.
 See "scripts" in package.json
 $ npm start
 # Listening on port 8000
+#
+# before anything test the connection to your provider:
+health()
+testing connection to provider... all good!
 # list stored users
 bot.users.list()
 # no users yet